Europe’s 15 Biggest Airlines — May 2021 Edition

 Russian Airlines show Strong Results — New Entries!

 Russian airlines (Aeroflot, S7 Airlines, Pobeda, Ural Airlines) show remarkable strong results.
 Aeroflot shows a moderate capacity reduction in comparison to other flag carriers of 34%.
-The other Russian carriers were able to increase capacity — Pobeda by an impressive 47%.
+However, the other Russian carriers were able to increase capacity — Pobeda by an impressive 47%.
 Therefore, it is crazy to see Pobeda ranking higher than EasyJet and close to Europe’s flag carrier bearing in mind that Pobeda operates a fleet of only 39 aircraft.

 Europe’s flag carrier bleed equally